On the Rankin-Selberg problem in families: Abstract

 \section{Abstract}

-In this paper, by assuming the generalized Lindel\"of hypothesis, we study the Rankin-Selberg problem in families of holomorphic modular forms.
-By using the Lindel\"of-on-average bound, we also study the Rankin-Selberg problem in families of $SL(2,\mathbb{Z})$ Hecke-Maass cusp forms.
+In this paper, we investigate the Rankin-Selberg problem over short intervals in families of holomorphic modular forms and Hecke-Maass cusp forms.
+Our investigation assumes a Lindel\"of-on-average bound for holomorphic modular forms, and for Hecke-Maass cusp forms, we make no assumptions.